 Former Judge of Islamabad High Court Shaukat Aziz in his speech on July 2018 at the Rawalpindi Bar accused the premier intelligence agency of the country of manipulating judicial proceedings.
 His speech resulted in agitation among the top civilian and military leaders and also resulted in spurring the feeling of unreliability and biases of the judiciary of the country.

-Many political parties of the country have also accused the judiciary of being partial.
+Many political parties in the country have also accused the judiciary of being partial.
 The decisions of the courts in some top-level cases have also resulted in the distrust of the public in the courts.
 The former president of the country General Musharraf was accused of committing high treason under Article 6 of the constitution of Pakistan, but the Supreme Court of Pakistan allowed him to travel abroad in 2016.

 General Musharraf was sentenced to death in the year 2019, but since he was not present in the country, he could not be punished.
-Similarly, the former Prime Minister of Pakistan Nawaz Sharif is also under trial in Pakistan on the severe allegations of money laundering – for which the country is also graylisted by the FATF – but Lahore High Court allowed him to travel abroad for four weeks for a medical check-up and since then, he has not returned to the country and has been involved in giving statements against the military establishment of the country which are detrimental to the national interest of Pakistan.
+Similarly, the former Prime Minister of Pakistan Nawaz Sharif is also under trial in Pakistan on severe allegations of money laundering – for which the country is also graylisted by the FATF – but Lahore High Court allowed him to travel abroad for four weeks for a medical check-up and since then, he has not returned to the country and has been involved in giving statements against the military establishment of the country which are detrimental to the national interest of Pakistan.

 After the release of Nawaz Sharif on medical grounds and his travel abroad, he and his daughter have been seen making anti-judiciary statements on different occasions.
 Furthermore, in the year 2019, an alleged call between the former Chief Minister of Punjab, Shahbaz Sharif, and Justice (Retd.)
 Qayyum surfaced in which the former Chief Minister was providing directions to the latter at the behest of the then PM Nawaz Sharif.